 When the general interest rate goes up, the price of existing bonds falls.
 In other words, interest rates and bond prices have an inverse relationship.
-Let us explain: We already mentioned that interest rates on bonds tend to mirror “the interest rate.”
-If interest rates rise, new bonds that are issued will have a higher interest rate to reflect this change.
+Think of it this way: If interest rates rise, new bonds that are issued will have a higher interest rate to reflect this change.
 If you go to sell a bond that has the old, lower interest rates, you’ll have to lower its price to get anyone to buy it.
 That’s because the opportunity cost of holding your old, lower-coupon-rate bond has risen.
 Potential buyers will think, “Why pay $1,000 for a bond paying 4% when I could pay $1,000 for a bond paying 5%?”

 Risks of Bonds

-The relationship described above means that bondholders are subject to interest rate risk, the risk that changes in the interest rate will make the bonds they hold less valuable, leaving them with assets they’d have to sell for less than they paid for them.
+The relationship described above means that bondholders are subject to interest rate risk.
+This is the risk that changes in the interest rate will make the bonds they hold less valuable, leaving them with assets they’d have to sell for less than they paid for them.
 Bonds come in short-term and long-term forms.
-The longer the term of your bond, the more uncertainty there is about what interest rates will do during the time you hold the bond.
+The longer the term of your bond, the more uncertainty there is about what interest rates will do in the duration.
 Of course, changes in the price of your bond are only a problem if you sell before maturity.
 If you hold onto your bonds, you’ll get your principal back – unless the issuer becomes unable to pay.

 Finally, bonds are subject to inflation risk.
 If you buy a bond that pays 2% and inflation is at 2.4%, you’re essentially losing money by holding that bond.
-People often look to bonds as a safe investment, but in a low-interest rate environment, the interest that bonds pay may not top inflation rates.
-Sure, you’re very unlikely to lose your principal if you invest in a safe bond like a Treasury bond, but your money might not be growing.
+People often look to bonds as a safe investment.
+However, in a low-interest rate environment, the interest that bonds pay may not top inflation rates.
+Sure, you’re very unlikely to lose your principal if you invest in a safe bond like a Treasury bond.
+However, your money might not be growing.

 How to Buy Bonds

-You can buy Treasury bonds directly from the US Treasury online.
+You can buy Treasury bonds directly from the US Treasury through its site Treasury Direct.
 To buy other types of bonds, including municipal bonds and corporate bonds, you’ll go through a brokerage.
 This could be an online-only brokerage that charges a fee per trade, a brokerage firm that charges low fees as a percentage of your assets or a full-service brokerage that charges higher fees but offers more in the way of financial advice.

 You can also buy bond mutual funds, bond ETFs and bond index funds.
 Bond funds will hold various bonds in pursuit of higher returns and diversification.
-Bond ETFs actually trade on the market and offer different tax advantages to bond mutual funds.
+A Bond ETF actually trades on the market and offers different tax advantages to bond mutual funds.
 Bond index funds charge lower fees because they’re passively managed as opposed to actively managed.
 They aim to mirror or “index” the overall bond market.

 There are also mortgage bonds, backed by real estate mortgages.
 These are the mortgage-backed securities (MBSs) that became notorious during the financial crisis.
 Many mortgage bonds are dependable investments, but others are based on mortgages with a high risk of default.
 In other words, choose wisely.

 The closer you are to retirement, the less time you have to weather ups and downs in the stock market.
 That may mean you want to decrease your equity exposure and increase the share of your portfolio that’s in bonds as you approach retirement.
-You want the money that forms the basis of your retirement income to stay constant or grow, not get wiped out in the next downturn.
+You want the money that forms the basis of your retirement income to stay constant or grow.